 A lot of managers are worried about working with remote teams, but they shouldn’t be.
-Today, we discuss what you can do to ensure your team are the best they can be.
+With the COVID-19 pandemic meaning work-from-home has become the norm, there’s never been a better time to try out a remote team.
+Today, we discuss what you can do to ensure your team is the best it can be.

 It’s not impossible to work with a developer who is sleeping while you’re awake, but it’s considerably more difficult.
 CodeClouds handles this by having teams spread out around the world—there’s always somebody online to contact.
 If a client in Chicago needs somebody on the phone now, we can pass it onto somebody in our Fort Wayne office.
 If a developer is only available during the evening in Tokyo hours, we can have a manager in Wellington work with them.

-If it’s not possible for you to spread a broad net like that, we recommend having a detailed plan for how meetings are going to work.
+If your workplace isn’t spread out globally like ours, we recommend having a detailed plan for how meetings are going to work.
 We coordinate a lot of inter-office meetings, so we’re experts at getting people in disparate time zones on the same call.
-It really is just a matter of planning and organisation, having clear lines of communication, keeping everybody in the loop, and having a sheet showing where each of the offices, teams, or developers line up with each of the other’s time zones.
+It’s really just a matter of planning and organization, having clear lines of communication, keeping everybody in the loop, and having a sheet showing where each of the offices, teams, or developers line up with each of the other’s time zones.

 If you’re going to work with developers in different timezones, you need a plan, and you need them onboard with it.
 During the interview, it’s good to check whether they’ve worked outside their timezone before, and how they dealt with it.